kexiZeroing/kexiZeroing.github.io/src/blog/explore-running-code-in-browser.md

 ### WebLLM and Pyodide
 WebLLM is a high-performance in-browser LLM inference engine, aiming to be the backend of AI-powered web applications and agents.
 It provides a specialized runtime for the web backend of MLCEngine, leverages WebGPU for local acceleration.

 > [WebGPU](https://developer.chrome.com/blog/webgpu-release/) is a new web standard for accelerated graphics and compute.
 The API enables web developers to use the underlying system's GPU to carry out high-performance computations directly in the browser.
-WebGPU is the successor to WebGL and provides significantly better performance.
+WebGPU is the successor to WebGL (based on OpenGL, which can be "chatty" with the CPU) and provides significantly better performance.
 Before WebGPU support, ONNX Runtime Web *(Transformers.js uses ONNX Runtime to run models in the browser)* has adopted WebAssembly and WebGL technologies for providing an optimized ONNX model inference runtime for both CPUs and GPUs.
 >
 > [WebGPU is now supported in major browsers](https://web.dev/blog/webgpu-supported-major-browsers) in Nov 2025.
 Both ONNX Runtime and Transformers.js already use WebGPU to enable high-speed, local model inference and computation into the browser.